rohan843/hive-notes/README.md

 5. `create table <table name>[...schema...];`: Creates a table with the desired schema in the active DB.
 6. `show tables;`: Displays all tables in the current database.
 7. `LOAD DATA [Data source] INTO TABLE <table name>;`: Loads the data into the specified table.
+8. Select-where queries are similar to those in SQL.
+9.